bioimagesuiteweb/bisweb/docs/README.md

 ---

+## Docker Environment (Advanced)

+If you are comfortable with Docker, then you can create and build bisweb in a docker environment.
+Simply `cd docker` from the bisweb source and type

+    ./build.sh

 ## Building the JS Code

+The steps below are for doing the process by hand.

 Assuming the steps above, the BioImageSuite Web code should be inside a folder named ``bisweb``.
 This will be used as the name of the root directory for the project, but you can name it whatever you'd like so long as you're consistent.

     cd bisweb